openmanuscript/minuscript/README.md

-Thanks for your interest in `minuscript`
+Thanks for your interest in `minuscript`, software to support a minimal manuscript workflow for writing fiction.

 Everything you need is in the git repository.
 Instructions assume you can use basic coding tools.
 For example, you should be able to edit a